Intermittent fasting – There, I said it!

 May Increase Resistance to Mental Stress

-In animal models, researchers found that the effects of fasting on blood sugar and insulin levels also improves the brain’s response to mental stress and protects it from stress-related damage.
+In animal models, researchers found that the effects of intermittent fasting on blood sugar and insulin levels also improves the brain’s response to mental stress and protects it from stress-related damage.

 Anything that restricts your window of eating will cause a suppressed appetite in the open eating window.
 This happens as Fasting causes the leptin levels to drop.
 However, as you lose weight, your response to leptin signalling increases, making it easier to eat healthier foods and smaller portions since you’ll feel more satisfied after a meal.